CJRockball/Song_Prediction/README.md

 ## Updates
+2021-10-21 Added a tensorflow API model.
+The folder is self contained and has a copy of the data.
+The main contains 4 function calls.
+The first three can be run directly and they ingest and clean data, makes a wide neural network model and uses that model to predict a song from the test file.
+The fourth call runs the api.
+Before running that, you need to make a model and then start the tensorflow model server by calling the docker file.
+In a terminal run

+docker run
+-p 8501:8501
+--mount type=bind,
+source=C:full file path\tf_serving\wide_folder
+,target=/models/wide_folder
+-e MODEL_NAME=wide_folder
+-t tensorflow/serving

+then run the test_model_api(94) in the tf_main.py file.

 2021-10-01 Added docker.
 Run docker.
 Open terminal and navigate to folder Song_Prediction, write "docker-compose up --build", once server is up open web browser and got to 'localhost:5000'

 2021-10-04 Added NN model which uses the text tags as an embedded layer.
 The model development code can be found in **data_model_NN.py**.
 This code requires Tensor hub.